Effect of Noncommutative Geometry on Accretion Disks around RGI-Schwarzschild Black Hole: Conclusion

 \section{Conclusion}

 In this work, we have investigated the combined effects of non-commutativity and quantum gravitational corrections on the dynamics of test particles and thermal properties of accretion disks around a Schwarzschild black hole.
-Specifically, we studied particle motion and disk behaviour in the background of a $\kappa$-deformed RGI-Schwarzschild space-time, which incorporates both a running gravitational coupling $G(r)$ obtained from the renormalization group (RG) approach and a non-commutative deformation characterized by the parameter $a$ arising from $\kappa$-deformed space-time.
+Specifically, we studied particle motion and disk behaviour in the background of a $\kappa$-deformed RGI-Schwarzschild space-time, which incorporates a running gravitational coupling $\hat{G}(r)$ obtained from the renormalization group (RG) approach in non-commutativity characterized by the deformation parameter $a$ arising from $\kappa$-deformed space-time.

-We began by starting with the classical Schwarzschild metric and introducing quantum gravitational corrections through a scale-dependent Newton’s constant $G(r)$, as motivated by the renormalization group (RG) approach.
-This yielded the RGI-Schwarzschild metric.
-We then applied the $\kappa$-deformation formalism to this RG-improved background, resulting in the $\kappa$-deformed RGI-Schwarzschild metric incorporating non-commutativity and scale-dependent effects.
+We began by starting with the classical Schwarzschild metric and introducing quantum gravitational corrections through a scale-dependent Newton’s constant $\hat{G}(r)$ in non-commutative space-time, as motivated by the renormalization group (RG) technique.
+This yielded the $\kappa$-deformed RGI-Schwarzschild metric.
 The resulting line element captures quantum gravity effects through changes in space-time structure and coordinate algebra.
 The resulting space-time geometry showed significant deviations near the black hole horizon.
-By analyzing the horizon structure, we identified a critical value of the RG parameter, $\tilde{\omega}_c = 16/27$, beyond which the black hole no longer has an event horizon.
+By analyzing the horizon structure, we identified a critical value of the RG parameter, $\tilde{\omega}_c = 0.39$, beyond which the black hole no longer has an event horizon.
 This indicates a transition from a black hole to a naked singularity.

 Using this modified metric, we derived the geodesic equations for a test particle and examined the influence of both the running coupling and non-commutative effect on particle trajectories.
-Through numerical analysis, we demonstrated how the combined effects of $a$ and $\tilde{\omega}$ alter the orbits of particles, showing noticeable deviations from classical and purely RGI-Schwarzschild backgrounds.
+Through numerical analysis, we demonstrated how the combined effects of $a$ and $\tilde{\omega}$ alter the orbits of particles, showing noticeable deviations from classical and RGI-Schwarzschild backgrounds in commutative space-time.
 The trajectories became more tightly bound, indicating enhanced gravitational attraction due to the quantum-corrected space-time.